lzim/mtl/blue/session07/s07_facilitator/mtl_session07_say_checklist.md

 2. Test out your thinking about what is likely to cause oscillation in team trends.
 3. Apply systems thinking to develop a hypothesis about your team's clinical priority.

-## Start in-session exercise and provide rationale for running a base case with no new decisions
+## Start in-session exercise and provide rationale for running a base case with no new decisions.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> _____________ **Time 00:10-00:15 - Team-specific rationale** \__________________

 - [ ] <img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png" height = "50" width = "150"> Provide **rationale** for preparing for running a base case of no new decisions prior to running simulation experiments.
 - [ ] The first step in learning from simulation is to run a **base case simulation** against which all **future experiments** will be compared.

-## Team lead navigates using Chrome to log in to the Team world at **mtl.how/sim**
+## Team lead navigates using Chrome to log in to the Team world at **mtl.how/sim.**

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> _____________ **Time 00:15-00:20 - Team's Session 06 Question** \__________________